neelriyer/neelriyer.github.io/_posts/2020-06-19-Star-Wars-Remastery.md

 # Model

-Creating the dataset turned out to be really time intensive.
-But the next part was far more interesting.
+Let's make the most of those `10014` files by using transforms.

-I wanted to add appropriate image transforms to make the most of my dataset.
-So I added horizontal and vertical flips, zoom changes, lighting changes and rotation changes.
+I added horizontal and vertical flips, zoom changes, lighting changes and rotation changes.
 With Fastai this is really easy to do.

 ```python
 bs,size=64,128